kiwih/kiwiland/README.md

 I wanted to be able to control the TV's HDMI CEC capabilities (it is a modern-ish Sony Bravia) as well as run wake on lan commands to my actual media PC (an old Toshiba laptop).

+## Installation

+You will need to `apt install cec-utils`.
+You will also need to install `wakeonlan`, but a raspberry pi has this preinstalled.

+Then, you can `go get` and `go build` this project.
+It does not have any other dependencies.

+## Configuration

 This program will start a server called kiwiland.
 You can sign into it with credentials you will provide on first run.
 You should also provide a non-default cookie salt in the appropriate environment variable (see the startup logs).

+You will want to change the `wakeonlan` MAC address, this is located at `/kiwiserver/wolcommand.go`.

 You can make this server run automatically using systemd.
 This is the service file I made: